Central Coast Renaissance Festival Returns July 16 & 17

 Get ready to step into the year 1585 when Queen Elizabeth I was England’s magnificent monarch.
 This is the age of legendary characters like William Shakespeare, Sir Walter Raleigh, Sir Francis Drake and a host of famous Dukes, Earls, Lords and Ladies, and you’ll see them all here in all their finery.
 Remember to remove your hat as Her Majesty parades though the streets with her stunning Royal Court.
 It’s all happening at the Central Coast Renaissance Festival.

 Relax on a shady haybale and watch riotous stage plays and hilarious comedy acts on multiple stages throughout the village.
-See authentic Elizabethan dancing, plays, singing, a comedy parrot show, juggling acts and buffonery.
-A special treat this year is a live falconry show.
+See authentic Elizabethan dancing, plays, singing, a falconry show, juggling acts and buffonery.
 Throughout the village you’ll see living history demonstrations.
 The entertainment is amazing and continuous throughout the day on the stages and throughout the village.
 Go here to see the entertainment lineup.

 Treat your tastebuds to a bounty of delicious foods such as BBQ Beef Stick • Chicken Stick • Dragon Dog • Ice Cream • Italian Ice • Meat Pies • Pan Fried Rice & Noodles • Polish Dog • Pretzels • Shrimp Stick • Vegetarian Roll • Waffles • salads and more.
 Of course there are those famous gigantic fire roasted turkey legs that people love to wave about.
 The enticing smell of freshly cooked food wafting through the village is sure to stimulate your appetite.
 Enjoy the Queen’s finest ales, beer and wine while being entertained by musicians, rogues and dancers.